essox514/lasnep/README.md

 ## Networking

-These two courses are taught at NYU by Anirudh Sivaraman.

 Introduction Course on [Computer Networks CSCI-UA.0480-009](https://cs.nyu.edu/courses/fall17/CSCI-UA.0480-009/)

 Graduate Course on [Networks and Mobile Systems CSCI-GA.2620-001](https://cs.nyu.edu/courses/spring18/CSCI-GA.2620-001/), with an emphasis on current research challenges in the field of computer networks.